The Story Of PaddingtonBegin

 Heatherwick's Rolling Bridge, for instance, is a nod to the innovative engineering heritage of Brunel's Paddington.
-This spectacular unfurling bridge can be seen in action over Paddington Basin every Friday at midday and on Saturdays at 2pm.
+This spectacular unfurling bridge can be seen in action over Paddington Basin every Wednesday and Friday at midday and on Saturdays at 2pm.

 Knight Architect's Fan Bridge at Merchant Square is an elegant bridge that fans open to allow boats into the head of Paddington Basin on the Grand Union Canal.

 Creating a place with a shared identity is not just about building spaces to live and work in, but about nurturing a place culture that can really live, take off, and be evolved by everyone.